8bit-nyk/hslam_ros2/ReadME.md

 # HSLAM: Hybrid Direct-Indirect Monocular Visual SLAM
+### This is the most up to date version of the HSLAM project, for legacy versions please refer to the [legacy branch](#related-legacy-projects).
 ## Project Description

 The HSLAM project is a C++ implementation of a monocular visual simultaneous localization and mapping algorithm that combines the strengths of both direct and indirect methods for improved performance in visual SLAM tasks.